kaylumah/hosting/_site/_posts/2022-06-06-launch-settings.md

 ```

-## How to Visual Studio
+## Share debug config from Microsoft Visual Studio

-I could not verify it online, but I think Visual Studio introduced launch settings as part of the first `ASPNET Core` release.
-Since launch profiles is a Visual Studio feature, I don't have much to add above the definition I've already given for the specification.
-One cool thing I like to mention is that running from Visual Studio `launchSettings` can reference MSBuild variables.
+I could not verify it online, but I think Visual Studio introduced launch settings as part of the first `ASP NET Core` release.
+Since launch profiles is a `Visual Studio` feature, I don't have much to add above the definition I've already given for the specification.
+One cool thing I like to mention is that running from `Visual Studio` `launchSettings` can reference `MSBuild` variables.
 That is a pretty handy way to provide something dynamic.

 Another aspect of development configuration is the ability to run more projects simultaneously.
-In Visual Studio, we can achieve this by selecting multiple startup projects.
+In `Visual Studio`, we can achieve this by selecting multiple startup projects.
 As far as I know, this function is user-specific, which would result in every developer repeating information.
 Luckily there is a handy plugin called [SwitchStartUpProject](https://marketplace.visualstudio.com/items?itemName=vs-publisher-141975.SwitchStartupProjectForVS2022).

 We can quickly provide multiple configurations.
 We can provide a `ProfileName` for each project that matches one in our launch settings.
 It is that simple.